 Have you avoided making ice cream at home because you don’t have an ice cream maker and you can’t justify buying another piece of kitchen equipment you’ll only use on occasion?

 If so, you’ll want to give this easy 2-ingredient method a try.
-The Salted Caramel Pecan flavor is especially good if you like a little salty-sweet flavor in your desserts.
+The Salted Caramel ice cream with Pecans flavor is especially good if you like a little salty-sweet flavor in your desserts.

 - 1 14-oz. can sweetened condensed milk

 - 4 T. unsalted butter

 - 4 oz. chopped pecans